UFPelRobotics/Face_recognition/README.md

 # Face Recognition in Python
-This project is an implementation of facial recognition in Python for the PinguimBots robotics group.
+This project is an implementation of facial recognition in Python for the PinguimBots Robotics group.
 It uses the OpenCV library to capture camera images and perform real-time face recognition.

 ## Installation